88lex/sa-gen/README.md

 **export PROJECT_BASE_NAME=sasync**
 This is the base name for a project created with this script.
 It will be appended with the number of each project as they are created.
 For example, a base of 'sacopy' will create projects called `sacopy1`, `sacopy2` and so on.
+You can choose any base name that you like, rather than `sacopy`.

+**export FIRST_PROJECT_NUM=1**
-**export FIRST_PROJECT_NUM=1
+**export LAST_PROJECT_NUM=2**
-export LAST_PROJECT_NUM=12**
-These are the starting and ending numbers for the project name.
+These are the starting and ending numbers that are appended to the project name.
 As noted above, a base name of 'sacopy` and first number of `1` will create projects `sacopy1`, `sacopy2` until the LAST_PROJECT_NUM .

-You can choose your own base name if you like, rather than `sacopy`.
-Note that paid gsuite accounts can create a max of 50 accounts, but can apply for more.
+Use as many projects as you like, within allowable limits.
+Paid gsuite accounts can create a max of 50 accounts, but can apply for more.
 Free accounts can create up to 12 projects

+If you have already created projects then it is a good idea to start with the next unused project number.
+For example, if you have created 500 jsons in projects sacopy1 through sacopy5 and you want to create 5 more projects then you would set FIRST_PROJECT_NUM=6 and
+LAST_PROJECT_NUM=10.

 **export SA_EMAIL_BASE_NAME=sagen**
 This is the base name for each service account email created with this script.
 It will be appended with the number of each service account